 Understanding data takes time.
 Even skipping past data you don’t care about to get to what you do care about takes time.
 So if you won’t use parts of a data set, get rid of those parts sooner rather than later.
 Doing so will also reduce the amount of memory needed to analyze your data and the amount of disk space needed to store it, and make anything you do with it run that much faster.
 If you change your mind about what you need, you can always change your do file later.

-The drop command can drop either variables or observations, depending on whether it is followed by a variable list or an if condition.
+The drop command can remove either variables or observations from your data set, depending on whether it is followed by a variable list or an if condition.
 To drop year and datanum, run:

 dropyear datanum